-> Motorists have a responsibility to maintain their vehicle's systems—including brakes—to ensure that they are in good working order.
-However, even motorists who are diligent about having their vehicle inspected and maintained can experience brake failure if one of the brake's components is defective by manufacture or design.
+Motorists have a responsibility to maintain their vehicle's systems—including brakes—to ensure that they are in good working order.
+However, even motorists who are diligent about having their vehicle inspected and maintained can experience brake failure if one of the brake's components is defective by manufacturer or design.

-> If you were injured in an accident caused by defective brakes, here's what you need to know.
+If you were injured in an accident caused by defective brakes, here's what you need to know.

 While some cases of brake failure can be linked to poor maintenance practices, sometimes brakes fail because of a defective component.
 The component may be defective because of a manufacturing error or there could potentially be a defect in the design that prevents it from working as intended.
 Brake defects may make it more difficult to slow down or stop, or they may cause the brakes to fail completely, resulting in a serious accident.
 Common sources of brake failure can include:

 - Leaking brake lines

 - Rusted brake lines

 Any of these brake problems can lead to brake failure—and the potential for catastrophic accidents—if not addressed immediately.

 When a brake defect or brake failure results in an accident, who's to blame?
 The answer to that important question depends largely on the circumstances of the crash.
 Potentially liable parties may include:

 - Vehicle owner: If the owner of the vehicle was warned about a brake-related maintenance issue, but failed to have it repaired, they may be held liable for damages if their car causes an accident.